DCalhas/eeg_to_fmri/documentation/layers.md

 ## Random Fourier Module

-This module is a wrap of the implementation done in [tensorflow](https://www.tensorflow.org/api_docs/python/tf/keras/layers/experimental/RandomFourierFeatures), but some tweaks were needed to git it into our methodology.
+This module is a wrap of the implementation done in [tensorflow](https://www.tensorflow.org/api_docs/python/tf/keras/layers/experimental/RandomFourierFeatures), but some tweaks were needed to get it to work with our methodology.
 The file is similar to the tensorflow implementation.

 ## Topographical Attention Module